 Our Room at Hotel Baby Paris

-Before I jump into talking about the hotel room, it is important that I preface this Hotel Baby Paris review by saying that the hotel is not very accessible.
+Before I jump into talking about the hotel room, it’s important that I preface this Hotel Baby Paris review by saying that the hotel is not very accessible.
 By which I mean to say it is crap for accessibility.

 The hotel staff placed us in room 504 on the fifth floor.
 This meant we became well-acquainted with our good ol’ friend, the lift.

 I have to admit it is a little too close for comfort, even with your partner.
 This meant we had to go in the lift separately when we had my small cabin suitcase with us.

 We expected an extremely tiny room as we booked the cheapest room available (£266 for three nights so £44 each a night, for those wondering).

-Whilst it lacked in the tea and coffee making facilities department, each room at Hotel Baby Paris is equipped with a desk, chair, hanging space, a full-length mirror and a TV.
+While it lacked in the tea and coffee making facilities department, each room at Hotel Baby Paris is equipped with a desk, chair, hanging space, a full-length mirror and a TV.

 Downsides of the bedroom

 I only have a couple of gripes with the room.

 Firstly, the rooms aren’t very soundproof, meaning you could vaguely hear other people’s conversations.